cainingw/C/README.md

 # C

-This repository includes all projects and programs are wroten in C
+This repository includes all projects and programs are wtitten in C